-We study Stackelberg games where a principal repeatedly interacts with a long-lived, non-myopic agent, without knowing the agent's payoff function.
-Although learning in Stackelberg games is well-understood when the agent is myopic, non-myopic agents pose additional complications.
-In particular, non-myopic agents may strategically select actions that are inferior in the present to mislead the principal's learning algorithm and obtain better outcomes in the future.
+We study Stackelberg games where a principal repeatedly interacts with a non-myopic long-lived agent, without knowing the agent's payoff function.
+Although learning in Stackelberg games is well-understood when the agent is myopic, dealing with non-myopic agents poses additional complications.
+In particular, non-myopic agents may strategize and select actions that are inferior in the present in order to mislead the principal's learning algorithm and obtain better outcomes in the future.

 We provide a general framework that reduces learning in presence of non-myopic agents to robust bandit optimization in the presence of myopic agents.
 Through the design and analysis of \emph{minimally reactive} bandit algorithms, our reduction trades off the statistical efficiency of the principal's learning algorithm against its effectiveness in inducing near-best-responses.
-We apply this framework to \emph{Stackelberg security games (SSGs), pricing with unknown demand curve, strategic classification,} and \emph{general finite Stackelberg games}.
-In each setting, we characterize the type and impact of misspecifications present in near-best-responses and develop a learning algorithm robust to such misspecifications.
+We apply this framework to \emph{Stackelberg security games (SSGs), pricing with unknown demand curve,} \emph{general finite Stackelberg games,} and \emph{strategic classification}.
+In each setting, we characterize the type and impact of misspecifications present in near-best responses and develop a learning algorithm robust to such misspecifications.

-Along the way, we improve the query complexity of learning in SSGs with $n$ targets from the state-of-the-art $O(n^3)$ to a near-optimal $\widetilde{O}(n)$ by uncovering a fundamental structural property of such games.
-This result is of independent interest beyond learning with non-myopic agents.
+On the way, we improve the state-of-the-art query complexity of learning in SSGs with $n$ targets from $O(n^3)$ to a near-optimal $\widetilde{O}(n)$ by uncovering a fundamental structural property of these games.
+The latter result is of independent interest beyond learning with non-myopic~agents.